xanmankey/FishingForPhish/docs/usage.rst

    $ pip install git+https://github.com/LeeKamentsky/python-javabridge.git@master

-According to the official library, it's not required, but it was the only way I was able to make the installation process consistent, so remember to run the above command as well!
+According to the official library, it's not required, but it was the only way I was able to make the installation process consistent, so remember to run the above command as well before running the pip install python-weka-wrapper3 command!

+**Selenium Webdriver: requires a valid Selenium instance and a valid Webdriver (Firefox is reccomended as of right now, as the module doesn't have support for other drivers, although it could easily be added), see here for more information: https://www.selenium.dev/documentation/webdriver/getting_started/**

-Additionally, the imagemagick package is required to use the imageAnalyzer example analyzer.
+The imagemagick package is required to use the example imageAnalyzer analyzer.
 For more OS-specific information regarding installation see here: https://imagemagick.org/script/download.php

-Also, your Selenium browser of choice must be installed; I chose Firefox for security purposes and due to personal preference (I have yet to write support for Chrome due to time constraints).
-A good installation tutorial can be found here: https://tecadmin.net/setup-selenium-with-firefox-on-ubuntu/

 Additionally, the below is recommended: